Why study Japanese? Looking for some compelling reasons? Here are ten career opportunities after learning the Japanese language in India.

 3. Higher Studies in Japan

 With approximately 1,000 universities and educational institutions from which to choose, the academic options for international students are nearly endless.

-4. Career Benefits And Job Opportunities In Japanese
+4. Career Opportunities in Japanese

-For many people, the name Japan evokes technology.
-It is true when you consider that most Indians see Japanese as the most important and popular of all the languages in Southeast Asia.
+Most Indians indeed see Japanese as the most important and popular of all the languages in Southeast Asia.

 Japan is among the most influential investors in India.
 It is a powerhouse in many sectors of the global economy.
-They lead in consumer electronics, automobile, infrastructure, shipbuilding, semiconductor, optical media, and more.

 Many Japanese companies are operating in India, and you can put down your name among the high-paid employee registers in these companies.

 1. Translation & Interpretation